TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 Comparison:
 '''''''''''

-Comparison with the application context in which the system is running.
+Comparison with the application context, in which TYPO3 is running.

 The values are compared to applicationContext, which is set at the very beginning of the bootstrap sequence based on :code:`getenv('TYPO3_CONTEXT')`.

 Value is comma-list of application contexts to match with.
-Wildcards + and \* are allowed, as well as regular expressions delimited with /PREG_PATTERN/
+Wildcards + and \* are allowed, as well as regular expressions delimited with /PREG_PATTERN/.

 Examples: